garnetred/loc-collective/README.md

 https://github.com/garnetred/loc-collective/assets/59572865/4e90f7ed-859e-44b8-a0da-ba54d1bf862a

 ## Future Iterations
 In the future, I hope to add functionality to sort by distance, rating, or price.
-I also plan to add mobile and tablet responsiveness in the future.
 Another idea I'm considering is expanding the directory to work outside of the US as well - the difficulty here is the different terminology used to refer to locs all over the world.

 ## Final Site
 Here's a demo of the current iteration of the site: